Lately, I’ve been immersing myself in learning about all things Victorian. Here is A Modern Take on a Victorian Valentine.

 Then a German scrap paper rose was added to the middle and right columns.

 TIP: German foil Dresden paper trims also work beautifully to decorate cards.

 TIP: Make sure that all of the decorative elements you apply fit the card when it is closed.

 Here is the finished card viewed from the right-hand side.

 You can see why you do not want to attach the front of the card to the interior of the card in the areas where the pop-outs are.

 This is what the card looks like straight on.
 It is a pretty surprise for the viewer.

-I created two cards of each design so you could see the front of the card and the interior at the same time.
+I created two cards of the same design so you could see the front of the card and the interior at the same time.

 The cards were created in an assembly line fashion to make the process flow more quickly and smoothly.